-I am a recent college graduate who is currently pursuing his PhD in clinical psychology.
-I tutor children and young adults part time in areas of psychology, biology, and writing.
-I love education and I can help any student who is ready to help themselves.
+I am currently pursuing my PhD in clinical psychology, and I tutor children, teens, and young adults in the areas of psychology, biology, and writing.

 Undergraduate Degree: CUNY System Office - Bachelors, Psychology